myhdl/myhdl/doc/source/manual/conversion.rst

 Docstrings
 ----------

-The convertor propagates comments under the form of Python docstrings.
+The converter propagates comments under the form of Python docstrings.

 Docstrings are typically used in Python to document certain objects in a standard way.
 Such "official" docstrings are put into the converted output at appropriate locations.
-The convertor supports official docstrings for the top level module and for generators.
+The converter supports official docstrings for the top level module and for generators.

 Within generators, "nonofficial" docstrings are propagated also.
 These